brandonzhou2002/brandonzhou2002/README.md

 ![](https://komarev.com/ghpvc/?username=brandonzhou2002)

 ## 🚀 About Me
-I'm a passionate data specialist specializing in data science and data engineeing.
+I'm a student majoring in Data Science at University of Waterloo.
 I love to create and innovate, always looking to tackle new and exciting challenges!

 ## 🛠 Skills
 - 💻 Programming Languages: Python, C, C++